yashwanthrk/tracker_server/README.md

 mail_mama_server/venv/bin/pip

 ## to verify packages

 `ls venv/lib/python3.6/site-packages/`

 `pip3 install -r requirements.txt`

-## In any case, now that our dependancies are installed, we are ready to run the repo.
-Once we are done, we can de-activate it or simply exit this shell session.
+### In any case, now that our dependancies are installed, we are ready to run the repo.
+Once we are done, we can de-activate it or simply exit this shell session

 deactivate